winiesom/sesc-finance-portal/server/README.md

     3. Edit the credential in the `.env` file and add you secret key (JWT_SECRET = 123456)
     4. In the server root, rename the `configExample` folder and `config.json.example` file as follows:
         `config` and `config.json`
-    5. Edit the `config.json` file as follows: for development, test and production add the (username, password, database).
+    5. Edit the `config.json` file as follows: for development, test and production environments add the (username, password, database).
 Note: you may need to download PGADMIN desktop version.
     6. From the server directory, run the following commands in seperate terminals:
         `npm install`
         `npm start`